 Discretionary asset management means that your financial advisor has complete control over your money and will make investment decisions for you.
 Non-discretionary asset management means your advisor has to get your approval before making any trade or investment decisions.

 Each advisor who does asset management will also have a unique investing style.
 Some will focus on mutual fund investments and index investing.
 Others will be all about bonds.
 Some will make stock picks, while others specialize in Treasurys.
 If you are choosing an asset manager, make sure you know their style and that you agree with their investing strategies.

 Working with a financial advisor can be beneficial to people in many different financial situations.
 As we covered above, financial advisors can help you with a wide range of tasks, from strategically investing your assets to creating a financial plan to keep you on track to achieve your long-term goals.

 Once you’ve decided you want to work with one, you have to find a financial advisor who meets your needs.
 This is sometimes easier said than done.
 Consider using your network to get recommendations.
 Your family and friends may have an advisor they know and trust, or a firm they like.
 If you’re already a client of a major bank, you could consider using that bank’s advisory arm.
 Alternatively, you can use SmartAsset’s free financial advisor matching tool.

 As you evaluate your options, it’s important to do your research and ask questions.
 Make sure you know what services your advisor offers and understand how he or she makes money before deciding to move forward so that you can determine if it’s a good fit for your appetite for risk and overall financial goals.

 How Financial Advisors Make Money

 There are two types of fee structures that financial advisors generally use.
-Fee-only financial advisors exclusively make money through the fees they charge for financial advisory services.
-Advisors most commonly charge a fee based on a percentage of assets under management.
+Fee-only financial advisors exclusively make money from the fees they charge for financial advisory services.
+Investment advisors most commonly charge a fee based on a percentage of assets under management.

 Tips for Finding a Financial Advisor